 The calamari was cooked “Rhode Island Style” – fried in a light batter and served with thinly sliced hot cherry peppers and two dipping sauces: marinara and lemon aioli.

 The burrata was great.
 Made with fresh, creamy burrata, cured sweet tomato, crunchy pistachios, oregano, and toasted bread crumbs, each bite is a delight.

 Served in a small cast iron pot, the several tender meatballs sit in a wonderful marinara sauce and topped with melted fontina.
 Be sure to dip the fettunta (what the Italians call “greased bread”) into the marinara.

 We only tried one pasta dish, which we both loved – the Linguine alla Vongole.
 The pasta was served al dente with Manila clams and a delicious sauce made with white wine, red pepper flakes, and fresh parsley.

-For our second course, while I was tempted to order the Hudson Valley Magret Duck Beast with gooseberries, pistachio, red watercress, and cherry sauce which I sampled during the 2013 Greenwich Food+Wine Festival, I ordered the Sautéed Branzino with lentils, orzo, and preserved Meyer lemon.
+For our second course, while I was tempted to order the Hudson Valley Magret Duck Breast with gooseberries, pistachio, red watercress, and cherry sauce which I sampled during the 2013 Greenwich Food+Wine Festival, I ordered the Sautéed Branzino with lentils, orzo, and preserved Meyer lemon.
 I did not regret it.
 The fish was cooked perfectly, with crispy skin and flaky flesh, and served on a bed of savory lentils and orzo.
 Together this was a comforting dish, with wonderful flavors.